TBD54566975/developer.tbd.website/site/docs/web5/learn/sync.md

 ## Sync Intervals

-Although sync is designed to be automatic, seamless, and work in the background, it does have a 2 second trigger interval that may prove too slow for some use cases.
+Although sync is designed to be automatic, seamless, and work in the background, it does have a 2 minute trigger interval that may prove too slow for some use cases.
 For example, in an instant messaging app, syncing your users messages across devices needs to be instantaneous.

 ![Alice and Bob messaging via DWNs](/img/alice-bob-dwn.png)